GreenMeteor/firewall/README.md

 # Firewall Core Module for HumHub

+> [!IMPORTANT]
-🚧 **Work in Progress** 🚧
+> 🚧 **Work in Progress** 🚧

 ## Overview
-The **Firewall** module for HumHub enhances security by providing advanced access control mechanisms.
+The **Firewall** core module for HumHub enhances security by providing advanced access control mechanisms.
 It allows administrators to define rules for restricting or allowing access to the platform based on various conditions.

 ## Features
 - 🔥 **IP Whitelisting & Blacklisting** – Restrict access based on IP addresses using CIDR notation, IP ranges, or wildcards.